MayaPosch/DebounceHat/README.md

 ![Debounce HAT back](debounce_shield_005a.jpg)

-This project is a HAT extension board for Raspberry Pi-compatible single board computers (SBCs) that allows one to connect both power for the Raspberry Pi SBC and up to six switches or relays.
-These switches are fully debounced using an RC network and 74LVT04 inverting Schmitt trigger IC.

-The inputs are opto-isolated, with protection against ESD up to about 2 kV (limit of the connector terminals).
-For improved protection, connect the designated mounting points to earth (PE).
+The Debounce Hat provides three pairs of opto-isolated, debounced digital inputs to a Raspberry Pi-compatible single board computer (SBC).
+All inputs accept 3 - 12V with arbitrary polarity and can alternatively be connected to open-collector outputs or mechanical switches leveraging the on-board isolated 5V supply.

+**Features:**

+-  6 input channels (grouped as 3 pairs).
+-  Uncommitted inputs (100V channel-to-channel isolation).
+-  2kV AC isolation between pairs (connector limited).
+-  5kV AC (8kV HBM) opto-isolation to SBC logic.
+-  4kV DC isolated 5V 200mA supply (DCDC converter limited).
+-  Two screw mounting points for earth connection.
+-  Spark gap overvoltage protection on all isolated connections.
+-  2.5mm spring terminals for 0.2-1.0mm² wires (22-16AWG).
+-  16 mm PCB height with connectors.
+-  JST XH / 0.1" screw terminal for 5V/2A input for 0.14-0.5mm² wires (26-20AWG).
+-  Raspberry Pi-compatible mounting hole pattern.

+**Typical Applications:**

+-  Digital inputs with ESD protection.
+-  Mechanical switch / interlock inputs.
+-  Isolated sensor interface.
+-  Isolated DC voltage sensing.

 See the HTML BOM for the values of the individual passive components.
-The 74LVT04 is in SOIC-14 form factor, as is the CAT24C32 EEPROM IC.
+The 74LVT04 is in SOIC-14 form factor, the CAT24C32 EEPROM IC in SOIC-8.
 The LTV-824 optocouplers are in PDIP format.

+## GPIO ##

 The six channels of the board are mapped to the following GPIO pins: